 The company can set up several enclosed studios for meetings or client meetings.
 When colleagues need quiet time to think, they can also move to the enclosed space to continue working.

-3. Switch to mobile office desks and chairs
+3. Switch to mobile desks and chairs

-Open offices, with their lack of fixed partitions and individual desks, certainly reduce renovation and operating costs.
+Open offices, with their lack of fixed partitions and individual desks , certainly reduce renovation and operating costs.
 However, simply placing a "pork counter" in the middle of the office isn't an efficient open plan design.
 The true essence of open design lies in allowing employees to move around flexibly, easily interact with colleagues, and freely work in different corners as needed.

 Companies can choose flexible work tables, chairs and furniture, such as whiteboards and screens, plus laptops, so that employees can move to the corresponding corners to work according to work groups or needs.

-4.The tea room is transformed into a coffee shop
+4. The tea room becomes a coffee shop

 Office spaces that combine leisure and work are also a major trend.
-Bosses can make the most of open spaces by creating a sophisticated pantry with coffee tables, comfortable chairs, and soft lighting to create a relaxing atmosphere.
+Bosses can make the most of open spaces by creating a sophisticated pantry with coffee tables , comfortable chairs , and soft lighting to create a relaxing atmosphere.
 This allows employees to enjoy their breaks more comfortably and gather in the pantry to discuss work and daily life, creating a more pleasant work atmosphere and boosting employee morale.

 5. Use different materials to separate areas